-The California Air Resources Board (ARB), in partnership with CALSTART, launched the Hybrid and Zero-Emission Truck and Bus Voucher Incentive Project (HVIP) in 2009 to accelerate the purchase of cleaner, more efficient trucks and buses in California.
-HVIP provides incentives for zero-emission and hybrid trucks and buses and low NOx natural gas engines.
+The California Air Resources Board (CARB) in partnership with CALSTART launched the Hybrid and Zero-Emission Truck and Bus Voucher Incentive Project (HVIP) and Low NOx Engine Incentives in 2009 to accelerate the purchase of cleaner, more efficient trucks and buses in California.

 Why do we need cleaner trucks and buses?

-Trucks and buses produce disproportionately higher greenhouse gas (GHG) and air pollution emissions.
-New electric, hybrid, and natural gas trucks and buses can significantly reduce emissions.
+Today, trucks and buses are responsible for 37 percent of California’s greenhouse gas and criteria emissions.
+By deploying new electric, hybrid, and natural gas trucks and buses, fleets can help reduce these emissions.